A new approach to rational stable parametrized homotopy theory: From spectra of retractive spaces to spectra of retractive Lie algebras

 Note also that $M^I_L$ is an object of $\cdgll$ with section and retraction given by the top sequence of the following diagram in which both squares are pullbacks and $s$ denotes the section of $M$,

 \end{definition} Consider the following maps in which the left one is again the natural inclusion

 Then:

 \begin{proposition} This sequence constitutes a functorial good path object in $\cdgll$. \end{proposition} \begin{proof} We first check that $M\stackrel{\sim}{\to} M^I_L$, $x\mapsto x\otimes 1$, is a weak equivalence.
-For it, recall (see for instance \cite[Prop.~3.4]{bufemutan0}) that if $M=\varprojlim_n M/F^n$, then $M^I$ is complete with respect to the filtration
+To see this, recall (see for instance \cite[Prop.~3.4]{bufemutan0}) that if $M=\varprojlim_n M/F^n$, then $M^I$ is complete with respect to the filtration

 As a result $M^I_L$ is complete for the filtration $\{G^n\cap M^I_L\}_{n\ge 1}$.
-In view of (\ref{splitl}), a straightforward inspection shows that, as vector spaces,
+In view of (\ref{splitl}), one verifies that, as vector spaces,

 Under this identification, the morphism induced on the associated graded spaces by the map $M\to M^I_L$,